Make an Example of Them

 Old Blind Pete (formerly "Eagle-Eyed"): A word of advice: If you're going to do business with criminals, don't pick a nickname based on any body part you can't afford to lose. *sigh* I shoulda listened to Appendix Steve when he tried to warn me.

-This was explicitly involved in the suicide of hacker Aaron Swartz, the department of justice arguing for a disproportionate sentence to, in their own words, "send a message".
+- This was explicitly involved in the trial of hacker Aaron Swartz (that led to his suicide), the Department of Justice arguing for a disproportionate sentence to, in their own words, "send a message".

 - Maggie Thatcher did this to Thames Television towards the end of The Troubles.
 The 1990 Broadcasting Act which instigated the franchise round that destroyed the original Thames?
 That was Thatcher's not-so-subtle way of punishing Thames for broadcasting "Death on the Rock".